 Schools and academies must spend the additional funding on the self-sustaining improvement of their provision of PE and Sport, but they will have the freedom to choose how they do this.

-How has the Academy spent funds so far this year?
+How has the Academy spent funds this year?

 Curricular and Extra-Curricular Sports Activities